brutal-org/brutal/readme.md

 <br>
 <br>

-- **BRUTAL** is an operating system build from scratch in modern C.
+- **BRUTAL** is an operating system built from scratch in modern C.
 - **BRUTAL** is built on top of a capabilty based micro-kernel.
-- **BRUTAL** target x86_64, i686, RISC-V and ARM.
+- **BRUTAL** targets x86_64, i686, RISC-V and ARM.
 - **BRUTAL** exposes its features to developers through clean APIs.
-- **BRUTAL** feature a rich and modern C library complete with fibers, custom allocators, generic data structures, and more...
+- **BRUTAL** features a rich and modern C library complete with fibers, custom allocators, generic data structures, and more...

 ## Build Instructions